 As an entrepreneur or

 The growth hacking tools right for your startup will depend on your industry, product, goals, and how much money you have to invest in growth.
 To better understand growth hacking I attended a growth hacking meetup in NYC that featured 4 marketing leaders from startups in a variety of industries on their successful strategies.
+Stacklist organized and hosted the event which was located at Alley Chelsea.
 Gabby Slome from Ollie – a subscription premium dog food brand, Sam Viskovich from Reonomy – a commercial real estate data platform, Jim Shook from Payability – a FinTech company supporting e-commerce sellers, and Nilton Duque from Cleanly – an on-demand dry cleaning and laundry service.

 The Growth Hacking Panel

 The panel covered strategies ranging from utilizing guerilla marketing, social media and the free press – all the free resources.
 To how to optimize content for SEO. enabling influencers and paid social media advertising.
 While the specifics for each strategy deserve their own deep dive some key takeaways for early-stage companies are:

 Measure and track everything

 If you don’t start tracking where you are spending your resources and where your growth is coming from it will be very difficult to replicate that success.
 If you can’t afford software come up with systems for inputting data into an excel spreadsheet to start.
 First and foremost before doing anything track your activity and the results

 If you have limited resources it is better to pick one avenue and really go deep then to sprinkle those resources thinly over multiple.
 If you can get really good at one marketing or growth strategy you’ll be able to learn and iterate quickly.
 Focusing on influencers, for example, you’ll be able to identify which tier give you the best results and what type of audience they have.